Soranosuke2001/FlappyBird_Pygame/README.md

 <p align="center"><img src="images/readme/ss7.png" width="40%" height="40%"></p>

 3. You can click the "Start" button to start the game again or quit the game by clicking the "Exit" button.

+4. Click on the "score" button to be redirected to the leader board website.

 ---